Melbourne urban stormwater institutional arrangements review

 The Department of Environment Land Water and Planning (DELWP) are leading the Melbourne Urban Stormwater Institutional Arrangements (MUSIA) review between Melbourne Water and the 38 Melbourne metropolitan councils within the Melbourne Water region.

-We will also represent the 38 affected councils in any negotiations that may be required.
+We are facilitating input from the 38 councils into the development of recommendations, and we will be representing these councils in any negotiations that may be required.